 Skordalia is a tasty Greek dip made from potatoes, almonds, and plenty of garlic.
 It has the most incredible flavor and a smooth, creamy texture.
-It gives hummus a run for it's money!
+A tangy, garlicky and unexpected dip that gives hummus a run for it's money!

 Potatoes rank pretty high on my list of favorite ingredients to cook with.
 They're inexpensive, super versatile and contrary to popular belief, actually pretty healthy.
-Today I'm teaming up with the US Potato Board to bring you a recipe for a Greek style dip that's so tasty, it might just replace hummus as your go-to healthy snack.
+Today I'm bringing you a recipe for a Greek style dip that's so tasty, it might just replace hummus as your go-to healthy snack.

 Potatoes have gotten a bad rap when it comes to eating healthy.
 They're always thrown into that dark, scary category of foods we're all supposed to avoid, often being compared to refined grains and white sugar.
 But that's unfair, because potatoes have so much more nutrition to offer than the latter.
 Unlike refined grains and white sugar, potatoes are whole, unprocessed vegetables boasting an arsenal of vitamins and nutrients.
 One medium baked potato has only 110 calories, zero fat, zero cholesterol, and is chock full of potassium, vitamin C, vitamin B6, iron and fiber.
 It's all the butter, cream and oil that makes them bad for you (but also sooo delicious - let's be real).